 6. Go Keyboard

-Go Keyboard can turn out to be a great choice when searching for the best Android keyboard apps to replace your phone’s default keyboard.
+Go Keyboard is another great choice when searching for the best Android keyboard apps.
 The keyboard has a simple, minimalist design which is quite handy.
 It can improve and ease your typing habits.

 Among its many features, Go keyboard supports a variety of languages, even ones that don’t use a Roman script.
 It also includes integrated dictionaries that can tell you the meaning of any word in any language.